janbaykara/env-var/README.md

 // dbpass will contain the value "secret_password" const dbpass = env.get('DB_PASSWORD').convertFromBase64().asString()
 ```

+#### asPortNumber()
+Converts the value of the environment variable to a string and verifies it's
+within the valid port range of 0-65535.
+As a result well known ports are
+considered valid by this function.

 #### asEnum(validValues: string[])
 Converts the value to a string, and matches against the list of valid values.